qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/rasteranalysis.rst

    * - **Width in pixels**
      - ``WIDTH_IN_PIXELS``
      - [integer]
-     - The width in pixels of the output raster layer
+     - The number of columns in the output raster layer
    * - **Height in pixels**
      - ``HEIGHT_IN_PIXELS``
      - [integer]
-     - The height in pixels of the output raster layer
+     - The number of rows in the output raster layer
    * - **Total pixel count**
      - ``TOTAL_PIXEL_COUNT``
      - [integer]